derfabsSL/Splinterbuyer/README.md

       ```
         "max_price": [69.42]
       ```
-6. `max_quantity`: How many cards the bot should buy for this specific bid
+5. `max_quantity`: How many cards the bot should buy for this specific bid

  Example, buy 5 cards:
       ```
         "max_quantity": 5
       ```
-8. `gold_only`: If this is set to true, the bot will only  buy gold foil cards.
+6. `gold_only`: If this is set to true, the bot will only  buy gold foil cards.

   Example, buy only gold foil cards:
       ```
         "gold_only": true
       ```
-10. `exclude_cl`: This parameter is meant to be paired with filtering for Reward Edition cards, because these cards cannot be filtered by edition, but Chaos Legion cards are worth significantly less atm.
+7. `exclude_cl`: This parameter is meant to be paired with filtering for Reward Edition cards, because these cards cannot be filtered by edition, but Chaos Legion cards are worth significantly less atm.
 If this is set to true, the bot will NOT buy any cards released with ID > 330.

 Example, don't buy CL (reward) cards:
       ```
         "exclude_cl": true
+      ```

+8. `buy_for_pct_more`: If you want the bot to put the cards on the market immediately after buying, you can use this parameter.
+The bot will sell the card for x percent more than the buy price.
+For example, if the card is bought for 10$ and "buy_for_pct_more" is set to 10, the bot will list the card for 11$
+**If you don't want the bot to sell automatically, leave this parameter at 0**

+Example, sell for 10% higher than buy price:
+      ```
+        "buy_for_pct_more": 10
+      ```

+Example 2, don't sell cards:
+      ```
+        "buy_for_pct_more": 0
       ```